Kyrremann/snakes-in-space/README.md

  * Add Snake Bombs (it's when you leave the last piece of your tail to detonate)
  * Let the player shoot the snake head into things so it explodes
  * The head should have its own color
+ * Different type of snakes
+  * Circles, Triangles, Squares
+  * Let people make their own pattern of the snakes tails
+  * Use a straight line through the snake